jonyeezs/road-to-master-ngrx-store/README.md

 # Road To Master Ngrx/Store
-A curated guided hyperlinks to learn all there is to know of Ngrx/Store
+A curated guided hyperlinks to learn all there is to know of Ngrx/Store and state management in general

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->